Bhagatkhushi/IoT-Based-Smart-Greenhouse-System/README.md

-# IoT Based Greenhouse Monitoring and Control System
+# Smart Environment Monitoring System

 ## Overview

-This project is an IoT-based system that monitors and controls environmental conditions in a greenhouse using Arduino.
+This project is an Arduino-based Smart Environment Monitoring System that measures and displays environmental parameters such as temperature, humidity, soil moisture, and light intensity.It also automatically controls devices like fan, water pump, and light based on real-time conditions.

 ## Features

-* Temperature Monitoring (DHT11)
+* Temperature and Humidity monitoring using DHT11 sensor
-* Humidity Monitoring
+* Soil moisture detection for smart irrigation
-* Soil Moisture Detection
+* Light intensity detection using LDR
-* Light Intensity Detection (LDR)
+* Automatic control of fan, pump, and light
-* Automatic Control (Fan, Pump, Light)
+* Real-time data display on 16x2 LCD
-* LCD Display Output
+* Serial Monitor output for debugging

 ## Hardware Components